Kevinpgalligan/KevingalWebsite/pages/blog/never-see.md

 Another roadblock I hit was that my GPU (GeForce GTX 1050 Ti) has only 4GB of memory, while 6GB is normally required to run SD.
 Thankfully, a [fork exists](https://github.com/basujindal/stable-diffusion/tree/main) to run SD with lower memory requirements.
 It provides a version of `txt2img.py` that breaks the GPU computations into multiple stages, allowing you to get away with around 2.5GB of GPU memory.
 In exchange, you have to wait longer for results, and it took my computer over 1 minute to generate each image.

 ### The results
 Carlin's jokes and the corresponding images are shown below.
 The jokes are in italics, while my comments are not.
 I edited the text of each joke to make it more prompt-like before passing it to SD.
 For "things you never hear", I generally passed the dialogue by itself, quote marks included.
-All the images were originally generated at a resolution of 512x512, since the output was terrible when I used 256x256.
+All the images were originally generated at a resolution of 512x512, since the output was terrible when I tried 256x256.
 Finally, a suggestion: the images may look better if you squint.

 *You never see a Rolls-Royce with a bumper sticker that says "shit happens".* It looks like a fancy car, but no bumper sticker.